smvoss/stm32f1-rust-example/README.md

 x86_64-unknown-linux-gnu
 ```

-You may not have all of the toolchains, but make sure the one you wished to install is now available.
+You may not have all of the toolchains shown above, but make sure the one you wished to install is now available.
 This gives you a starting point to be able to compile an `ELF` for your target architecture, however
 a microcontroller will need a standard binary.
 This is easily accomplished with `objcopy` which we can
 install cross versions of simply using some great utilities: